-Our department offers a Clinical and Translational Research (CTR) graduate program with the option to pursue the Clinical Research (CR) track or Quantitative Health Sciences (QHS) track.
+The Master’s program offers two tracks – Clinical Research (CR) and Quantitative Health Sciences (QHS).
 Designed to provide the training, tools, and skills for advanced data analysis, the program will enable students to address health disparities and other translational health initiatives through ethical research.
 This is a unique program offered in Hawaiʻ i for individuals interested in pursuing research and research support careers in academia, government laboratories, healthcare organizations, and pharmaceutical companies.